-You can easily add keywords, title tags, and meta descriptions to your content with the All In One SEO WordPress plugin.
-Now that you’ve got some of the SEO basics down, we have one last topic to cover: links.
+You can easily add title tags and meta descriptions to your content with the All In One SEO WordPress plugin.
+Now that you’ve got some basics down, we have one last topic to cover: links.

 How Do Links Help With SEO?

 Links on your website can provide great value in terms of SEO.
 There are two different types of links you can include in your web content: internal links and external links.

 An internal link connects one page of your website to another.
 For instance, your homepage might link to the “contact us” page on your site.
 In the case of an internal link, the source domain and target domain are the same.
 Internal links help users (and spiders) navigate your site easily and efficiently.

 An external link is a link in your content that directs the user to a different, outside domain.
 Done right, links to external content should show that your content is well-researched from reputable sources, which Google likes to see.